geetmankar/coding-projects/nbody-code/README.md

 ### Version 2 (`*v2.py`)

 Same as the above codes but with $1000$ particles.
 This more clearly shows the performance difference between the CPU and GPU versions of the code.
+This version also takes greater advantage of the DataClass `NBodySystem` to keep track of the whole system.

 The resulting video will look like: